jtencha/mathquiz/README.md

 `python run_mathquiz_server.py`

-Then open browser and navigate to http://localhost:5000/
+Then open browser and navigate to http://0.0.0.0:5000/ Fill in the zeroes with your IP.

 Classic Terminal: